clintsayshi/cd0037-API-Development-and-Documentation-project/README.md

 #### POST /questions/search

 Genereal
-- Returns a list of question objects, success value, and total number of the questions that match a search term.
+- Fetches a list of question objects with a question that matches the submitted search query
+- Request Arguments: None
+- Returns an object with the keys:
+  - `success`, that contains a boolean value
+  - `categories`, that contains an object of `id: category_string` key: value pairs.
+  - `questions`, that contains a list of question objects returned
+  - `current_category`, that contains a name of a random category
+  - `total_questions`, that contains total number of questions returned
 - The results are paginated in groups of 10.
 Include a request argument to choose page number starting from 1.

 sample: curl -X POST -d '{"search":"organ"}' -H "Content-Type:application/json" http://localhost:5000/questions/search
 ```
 {